DMK ruining future of Tamil Nadu students by not implementing PM SHRI scheme: Dharmendra Pradhan

 Speaker Om Birla initially urged the MPs to return to their seats but soon adjourned the session till noon.

-‘Pradhan should mind his tongue’
+‘Pradhan should mind his tongue’: Stalin

-Later in the day, Stalin asked whether Prime Minister Narendra Modi condoned Pradhan’s comments, claiming that they were an insult to the residents of Tamil Nadu, The Hindu reported.
+Responding to Pradhan’s remarks, Stalin asked whether Prime Minister Narendra Modi condoned the comments.
+He claimed that they were an insult to the residents of Tamil Nadu, The Hindu reported.

 “Union Minister for Education Dharmendra Pradhan, who assumes that he is a king and speaks with arrogance, should mind his tongue,” he said on social media.
 “You, who have been deceiving [us] by not giving funds to Tamil Nadu, are saying Tamil Nadu MPs are uncivilised?”